MushtakTheAnalyst/BankCustomersChurn-Data-Analysis-and-Visualization-PowerBI-Project/README.md

 - Churn Analysis: The process of examining and understanding the rate at which customers discontinue their relationship with a company over a specific period of time.

 ## Data Cleaning and Transformation

 I opened the data in excel and inspected the columns for relevance to the business task (This can equally be done directly on Power Query), I was able to confirm that there is sufficient data to aid my analysis.
 However, data needed to be cleaned and properly transformed in the format that would be useful for the analysis.

-Limitations: The data provided by the business user is only that of salary-earning customers.

 **Preview of a section of the data sheet -**

 ![Screenshot 2024-08-01 173954](https://github.com/user-attachments/assets/74b3d482-48a7-4711-9b74-e10c8e2ea7d2)

 ## Data Modelling

 Here, I explored the relationship between these tables and how they are connected.
-I also arranged them so that it will be easier to econnect with the primary keys.
+I also arranged them so that it will be easier to connect with the primary keys.
 This is to make visualisation easy.
 Power BI pre-detected most of the cardinality of the model relationship as many-to-one which is correct.

 ![Screenshot 2024-08-01 175735](https://github.com/user-attachments/assets/ae658edc-c09b-44fc-bf1b-6748cd18aa62)